Woman Reported Missing In California Found On 'The Bachelor'

 But far from flying under the radar, she resumed activity on social media in November, four days after her mother reported her missing and has continued posting regularly.

-Yet on Thursday, Humboldt County's The North Coast Journal published a cover story featuring Martinez, headlined, "The Humboldt 35" exploring why the county has California's highest rate of reported missing persons.
+Yet on Thursday, Humboldt County's North Coast Journal published a cover story including Martinez as one of "The Humboldt 35."
+The article explored why the county has California's highest rate of reported missing persons.

-After the newspaper posted the article to Facebook, readers pointed out that not only was Martinez not missing, she was a burgeoning reality television star, known as Bekah M., currently among the top 10 contestants whittled down from the original two dozen.
+After the newspaper posted the article to Facebook, readers pointed out that not only was Martinez not missing, but also she was a burgeoning reality television star, known as Bekah M., currently among the top 10 contestants whittled down from the original 29.

-After the Journal contacted the Sheriff's office with the news, a deputy managed to get in touch with Martinez.
+After the Journal contacted the sheriff's office with the news, a deputy managed to get in touch with Martinez.
 The deputy said in an email, according to the newspaper, "I just got off the phone with Rebekah.
 She is in fact the same person.
 She has been removed from (the Missing and Unidentified Persons Unit)."

 The Humboldt 35 is now down to 33 after at least one other person was surprised to read he was officially missing.
 He called the newspaper to say he was alive and well and still living in the county with a roommate.